LockoutNex/real-terrain/README.md

 selected.
 Scroll through the list and look for interesting topology from the thumbnail view.
 Click the 'Download' link to download one of the files.

-__Important__: The file formats compatabile with this script are IMG and ArcGrid.
+__Important__: The file formats compatabile with this script are IMG, ArcGrid and GeoTIFF.

 ## RealTerrain Usage Instructions